No injuries reported after potent quake rattles Southern California; authorities assessing scene

 CLICK HERE TO GET THE FOX NEWS APP

-There were no immediate reports of injuries in the Los Angeles area, which is about 125 miles southwest of Ridgecrest.
+There were no immediate reports of injuries or damage in the Los Angeles area, which is about 125 miles southwest of Ridgecrest.

 Fox News’ Ryan Gaydos and The Associated Press contributed to this report.